pyblish/pyblish-by-example/chapters/05-architecture.md

 pyblish.util.publish()
 ```

-`context` is a special argument in Pyblish.
-By adding this to the list of arguments to `process()`, you gain access to an the current `Context`, as mentioned above.

 You can use this object to pass information from one plug-in to another.
 The `Context` is also accessible from the return value of `publish()`.

 ```python